-Game of Thrones’ Spoils of War contained a battle that fans oare calling the best yet.
-Admittedly, it was stunning and had everything, burning men, more burning men and dragons and… impossible geography.
+Game of Thrones’ Spoils of War contained a battle that fans are calling the best yet.
+Admittedly, it was stunning and had everything, burning men, more burning men, dragons and… impossible geography.

 If you know anything about me at all, you’ll know I hate Game of Thrones.
 I see its fans as naive children blindly following a pied piper’s trickster melody.

-Yet, for the most part, this battle was excellently staged so I do feel a little bad for calling the show out on minor mistakes but that’s the role of couchpotato – to turn you into better writers, directors, editors and television afficioanados.
+Yet, for the most part, this battle was excellently staged, so I do feel a little bad for calling the show out on minor mistakes but that’s the role of couchpotato.buzz – to turn you into better writers, directors, editors and telly addicts!
 If I don’t point these things out, no one else is going to…

-There followed a tense, high-octane ten minute sequence in which the dragon and its fire nono-decimated (that’s my new word for wiping out 90%, not 10%) the Lannister army.
-There was a slight misstep when the pace and mood inexplicably changed when Bronn took it upon himself to get to the dragon-killing crossbow, but ceteris paribus, this was an amazing battle scene.
+There followed a tense, high-octane ten-minute sequence in which the dragon and its fire nono-decimated (that’s my new word for wiping out 90%, not 10%) the Lannister army.
+There was a slight misstep when the pace and mood inexplicably changed when Bronn took it upon himself to get to the giant dragon-killing crossbow, but ceteris paribus, this was an amazing battle scene.
 Perhaps I had been wrong about Game of Thrones all along…

 Anyway, a couple of clunky edits and controlled chaos shots I’d have chosen differently but so far, so good.

 Bronn shot the dragon out of the sky on only his second attempt (the rule of three probably ending up on the cutting room floor due to time constraints) and, after a tumble, the beast and its rider came to rest at the side of a lake.
 Daenerys dismounted to try to pull the giant arrow from the injured dragon’s neck and from afar, Jamie Lannister saw his chance…

 He rides across the battlefield, spear at the ready only for the dragon to turn at the last second and shoot a giant spout of flame at him.
-Luckily, someone (presumably Bronn) rugby tackled Jaime away from certain death and into the water where the sank, and sank, and sank to the bottom of the lake.
+Luckily, someone (presumably Bronn) rugby tackled Jaime away from certain death and into the water where they sank… and sank… and sank to the bottom of the lake.

-Yes, this may be nitpicky of me, but Daenerys and her dragon were at the edge of the lake and they’ve shown us not ten seconds before how deep the water is from the horse running through it – Bronn tackles Jaime into the lake and they sink at least twenty or thirty feet.
+Yes, this may be nitpicky of me, but Daenerys and her dragon were at the edge of the lake and they’ve shown us (less than ten seconds before) how deep the water is from the horse running through it – Bronn tackles Jaime into the lake and they sink at least twenty or thirty feet.

-Thing is, my young padawan writers, that’s not how lakes work – they start off shallow and get deeper towards the middle.
+Thing is, my young padawan writers, that’s not how bodies of water work – lakes start off shallow and get deeper towards the middle.

 Jaime and Bronn would have landed in one to three feet of water but the writers needed an “Is Jamie Lannister dead?” cliffhanger so they changed the rules of physics to suit.